lfit/releng-global-jjb/docs/jjb/lf-maven-jobs.rst

     :build-node: The node to run build on.
     :jenkins-ssh-credential: Credential to use for SSH.
 (Generally configured in defaults.yaml)
     :mvn-settings: The name of settings file containing credentials for the project.
+    :sonar-prescan-script: (sonar-prescan-script jobs only) A shell script to be run prior to sonar scans.

 :Optional parameters: